TraxData313/TCRS_NeuralNet_Project/implementing the general classifier/README.md

 - <b>Trivial test</b>: passing constant input to the neuron patch, and the expected answer (output) is also constant
 - NOTE: Blue LED on the arduino is programed to be on when recieving positive reward
 - Video: https://www.youtube.com/watch?v=_1S2kqyMNh4&list=PLNsnBmVpuum4HeMlcsKfv-_SqI4RB8jL9&index=9
-- <b>Simple test</b>: answer depents on output:
+- <b>Simple test</b>: answer depents on output - also passes this test
 - - If output=[1,0,0], answer=[0,1,0]
 - - If output=[0,1,0], answer=[1,0,0]
-- - Also passes this test:
 - - Weights look like this:

 0.0 0.0 0.0